918pitman/ardupilot/README.md

 It is continually being expanded to provide support for new emerging vehicle types.
 ## Notes about this fork: ##

 - Added library for measuring swivel steer angle via ADC and/or DroneCAN.
-(AP_SWIVEL)
+(AP_Swivel)

 - Controllers pickup vehicle config by proxy of other params. (i.e. Servo Assignment and MOT_VEC_ANGLEMAX)